tonylanglet/Snow-Automation-Platform/README.md

 # Snow-Automation-Platform
-In this repository I'll store what I belive is usefull scripts for Snow Automation Platform (AP).
+In this repository I'll store what I belive are usefull scripts for Snow Automation Platform (AP).
 I'm using them on a daily basis and they provide me with well needed automation.
 Each script is designed to be re-used throughout the system and not designed as a Service specific script.

 A couple of the scripts are Powershell module functions re-designed to fit Automation Platform, such as some of the Active Directory scripts.